Meet

 Sarah is a vet assistant who loves dogs.
 She has two dogs of her own; a bull terrier Tucker and a German shepherd border collie mix, Cooper.
 She loves vet med because she loves all the animals she sees.
 She also loves learning how to help them.

-Katherine Wyatt-Lopez
+Katherine Wyatt

 Veterinary Nurse

-Kat Wyatt-Lopez has had a life long love and fascination with animals of all types (furry, scaly, feathered, and everything in between!)
+Kat Wyatt has had a life long love and fascination with animals of all types (furry, scaly, feathered, and everything in between!)
 Kat started her career in veterinary medicine in 2013 and it was then she knew she had found her calling.
 Since then, she strives to help provide the best care possible for every patient, every time.
 Kat enjoys doing veterinary charity work and has participated in World Vets spay and neuter clinic in Peru and also assisted in surgery for a Trap, Neuter, Release program in El Paso, Texas.
 Kat is feline friendly certified by the American Association of Feline Practitioners and has been trained in veterinary dental radiology and comprehensive oral health assessment and treatment by the Veterinary Dentistry and Oral Surgery specialty center in New Mexico.

 Veterinary Nurse